cloud-gov/cg-site/content/apps/production-ready.md

 You want to be able to receive alerts about application errors, downtime, and throughput issues.

 #### How
-* NewRelic provides uptime monitoring with "Insights".
+* NewRelic provides extensive application performance and availability monitoring with "Insights".
 It is easy to set up and receive alerts on a variety of metrics.

 ## Additional practices
 The following practices are very helpful to incorporate into most cloud.gov apps.
 Check these out and evaluate which ones you need, depending on the needs of your team and users.